Frequently Asked Questions

 - We do not piercing minors.
 We are 18+ only.

 - We are strongly encouraging appointments scheduled online.
 This includes all sales and services.
 If you wish to buy a piece of jewelry you should make an appointment.
 You can do this here.

 - We only take walk-ins from 12pm to 5pm.
 Appointments always take priority.
 We are often times completely booked in advance which means we often don’t take walk-ins.

 - We are still requiring masks to cover the mouth and nose at all times until the piercer instructs you otherwise.
 No exceptions.

-- We are requiring all visitors receiving services to complete to a consent form on the day of the visit only, online, before entering the studio.
+- We are requiring all visitors receiving new piercings to complete an online consent form on the day of their visit only.

 We’re very passionate about what we do.
 We have a great studio and expert staff that genuinely wants you to have the most unique experience possible in a studio like ours.
 If you’ve been pierced before you may already know that studios may operate differently from one another.
-On this page we hope to provide you with some important body piercing information at New Flower Studio.
+On this page we hope to provide you with some useful body piercing information relevant to our studio.

 What will prevent me from being pierced at New Flower Studio?

 Not having an appointment scheduled online.
 We get completely booked most days and there often isn’t time for walk-ins.
 We only permit walk-ins from noon to 5:00pm, and there is never a guarantee.

 Not having suitable anatomy for the piercing you want.